ElvisThien/Elvis-Thien/README.md

 [Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+Security professional with a proven record in high-risk environments, now pursuing a career in cybersecurity to leverage my operational security expertise and analytical mindset.

 ## Objective
 [Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in security has sparked a passion for protecting people from harm, and combined with my strong interest in electronics, it has inspired me to pursue a career in cybersecurity.
+I am now eager to transition into this field, with a specific goal of joining a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]